Sexual Misconduct Reporting & Referral Forms

 “words or overt actions by a person who is competent to give informed consent indicating a freely given agreement to have sexual intercourse or sexual contact.
-The following persons are presumed incapable of consent but the presumption may be rebutted by competent evidence:
+The following persons are presumed incapable of consent:

 (a) A person suffering from a mental illness or defect which impairs capacity to appraise personal conduct.